Oxygen equipment & accessories

 - Containers that store oxygen

-- Tubing and related supplies for the delivery of oxygen and oxygen contents
+- Tubing and related oxygen accessories for the delivery of oxygen and oxygen contents

-Medicare may also pay for a humidifier when it's used with your oxygen equipment.
+Medicare may also pay for a humidifier when it's used with your oxygen machine.

 You pay 20% of the